DataDog/datadog-unix-agent/README.md

 JMXFETCH_VERSION="<version>" JMXFETCH_HASH="<hash>" PYTHON_VERSION="3" bundle exec omnibus build agent --log-level=info
 ```

+_Note:_ JMXFetch is included in the build but is not officially supported (the AIX Agent does not
+include the facilities to configure and start JMXFetch).

 #### Deprecated: Scripted Installer

 This build method has been deprecated in favor of the omnibus build.
 Keeping here